MoCo-GHE-Admin/github-scripts/README.md

 ## Requirements

-This assumes you are on macOS Sonoma 15.2 (as of Jan 2025).
+This assumes you are on macOS Sequoia 15.2 (as of Jan 2025).

 Python 3.13 is recommended.
 You can install this with [Homebrew](https://brew.sh/) or [pyenv](https://github.com/pyenv/pyenv).